Next-Best View Policy for 3D Reconstruction: Abstract

 \section{Abstract}

 Manually selecting viewpoints or using commonly available flight planners like circular path for large-scale 3D reconstruction using drones often results in incomplete 3D models.
 Recent works have relied on hand-engineered heuristics such as information gain to select the Next-Best Views.
 In this work, we present a learning-based algorithm called \textbf{Scan-RL} to learn a Next-Best View (NBV) Policy.
 To train and evaluate the agent, we created \textbf{Houses3K}, a dataset of 3D house models.
 Our experiments show that using \textbf{Scan-RL}, the agent can scan houses with fewer number of steps and a shorter distance compared to our baseline circular path.
 Experimental results also demonstrate that a single NBV policy can be used to scan multiple houses including those that were not seen during training.
-The link to \textbf{Scan-RL}'s code is available at https://github.com/darylperalta/ScanRL and \textbf{Houses3K} dataset can be found at https://github.com/darylperalta/Houses3K. \keywords{3D reconstruction, view planning, reinforcement learning, 3D model dataset}
+The link to \textbf{Scan-RL}'s code is available at \url{https://github.com/darylperalta/ScanRL} and \textbf{Houses3K} dataset can be found at \url{https://github.com/darylperalta/Houses3K}. \keywords{3D reconstruction, view planning, reinforcement learning, 3D model dataset}